crosswalk-project/crosswalk-website/public/documentation/cordova/crosswalk_with_cordova4.md

         $ cordova build android

-    This will automatically fetch the stable Crosswalk WebView libraries from the Crosswalk Project download site (https://download.01.org/crosswalk/releases/crosswalk/android/) and build for both X86 and ARM architectures.
+    This automatically fetches the stable Crosswalk WebView libraries from the Crosswalk Project download site (https://download.01.org/crosswalk/releases/crosswalk/android/) and build for both X86 and ARM architectures.
 For example, building a `HelloWorld` project generates:

         /path/to/hello/platforms/android/build/outputs/apk/android-x86-debug.apk
         /path/to/hello/platforms/android/build/outputs/apk/android-armv7-debug.apk

-    The Crosswalk WebView library will be embedded within your app.
-It adds about 18MB to the APK size.
+    The Crosswalk WebView library will be embedded in your app.
+This adds about 18MB to the APK size.

 7. Launch it in the emulator